AyorindeTayo/Fertility_data_analysis/README.md

 ## 1.
 ![Imgur](https://imgur.com/GC42SQF.png)
-# Importing Fertility Data into PostgreSQL
+## Importing Fertility Data into PostgreSQL Database

 ## Task Overview
 The goal of this task is to import data from the `FertilityData.xlsx` file into a PostgreSQL database.
 This file contains two main tables: `Individuals` and `PregnanciesAndBirths`, table describing the variables and their domain values.